Language: EN

 How to use an accelerometer in our Arduino projects

-In this post we are going to introduce the use of the accelerometer as a fundamental component in our electronics and Arduino projects.
-In the next post we will expand to the use of gyroscopes to finally end up presenting the use of IMU’s to calculate orientation, for example, of a vehicle or robot.
+In this entry, we will introduce the use of the accelerometer as a fundamental component in our electronics and Arduino projects.
+In the next entry, we will expand on the use of gyroscopes and finally present the use of IMUs to calculate orientation, for example, of a vehicle or robot.

-In previous posts we have seen different options available to give movement to our projects with Arduino through rotary motors or linear actuators.
+In previous entries, we have seen different options available to give movement to our Arduino projects using rotary motors or linear actuators.
 We have also analyzed the factors to consider when choosing one or the other for our project.

-If we are going to give movement to our project, and as they become more complicated, we will need to determine the position, speed, and orientation.
-We have many sensors that will help us determine the position, speed, and orientation, such as magnetic compasses, GPS, barometers, optical and magnetic encoders, or limit switch buttons.
+If we are going to give movement to our project, and as they become more complex, we will need to determine position, speed, and orientation.
+We have many sensors that will help us determine position, speed, and orientation, such as magnetic compasses, GPS, barometers, optical and magnetic encoders, or limit switches.

-But among this type of sensors, accelerometers, gyroscopes, and IMUs stand out for their importance.
-In recent years, they have experienced great development and have become small, compact, durable, and inexpensive devices.
+But among these types of sensors, accelerometers, gyroscopes, and IMUs stand out for their importance.
+In recent years, they have undergone significant development and have become small, compact, durable, and inexpensive devices.

-This is due in large part to the appearance and improvement of microelectromechanical systems (MEMS), devices that combine mechanical and electronic behaviors on microscopic scales, typically in the order of nanometers.
+This is largely due to the emergence and improvement of microelectromechanical systems (MEMS, Microelectromechanical Systems), devices that integrate mechanical and electronic behaviors at microscopic scales (typically on the order of nanometers).

 arduino-mens